railsagainstignorance/chromatography/README.md

 * create a CMY spec for each dyes.
 DONE
 * tweak the maths to implement the above alg.
 DONE.
-* render the image every N iterations (is now slowest part of cycle)
+* render the image every N iterations (is now slowest part of cycle).
+DONE
-* add a dilution factor for the droplets
+* add a dilution factor for the droplets.
+DONE

 ## The plan - part 3